dmbarbour/wikilon/docs/AwelonLang.md

         "→"    = [8594 "" :]
         ""      = ~

-Texts must be valid UTF-8, forbidding C0 (except LF, in multi-line texts).
+Texts must be valid UTF-8, forbidding C0 and DEL (except LF, in multi-line texts).
 Inline texts additionally forbid the double quote.
-There are no character escapes excepting indentation after LF in multi-line text.
+There are no character escapes excepting indentation after LF for multi-line text.

 Awelon is designed to work with acceleration and editable views to provide a complete programming experience.
 Acceleration supports efficient arithmetic with natural numbers and other common models, while editable views can effectively extend Awelon's syntax to support decimal numbers, lambdas, records, and so on.
 These are discussed in detail, below.

 ## Binary Data

-Awelon provides no syntax for binaries.
-It is feasible to encode relatively small binaries via base16 or base64 text like `["bdf13a76c2" hex-to-bin]`, or even directly encode a list of byte values - e.g. `[23 [148 [247 ~ :] :] :]`.
+Awelon provides no syntax for embedding binaries.
+It is feasible to encode relatively small binaries as base16 or base64 text like `["bdf13a76c2" hex-to-bin]`, or even directly encode a list of byte values - e.g. `[23 [148 [247 ~ :] :] :]`.
 However, such representations are inconvenient and inefficient.

 The recommendation for large binary data is to leverage secure hash resources, via `%secureHash`.
 Logically, the referenced binary would expand to the list of byte values in `0..255`.
 Awelon runtimes should accelerate this model, using a byte array under the hood.
 By referencing binary resources in this manner, we can effectively include large multimedia objects (music, textures, etc.) directly in an Awelon codebase, without translation overheads.

 ## Secure Hash Resources

 Awelon code is evaluated in an implicit environment consisting both of a dictionary and a larger, shared environment where binaries may be referenced by secure hash.
-The dictionary structure itself relies on this environment to reference patches.
-But we also use secure hashes within Awelon code for binary data and large value stowage.
+Awelon dictionaries rely on this environment to reference dictionary patches and hierarchical dictionaries.
+But we can also embed secure hashes within Awelon code to reference binary data and large value stowage.

 * external code or stowage is referenced via `$secureHash`
 * external binary data may be referenced via `%secureHash`